adamjhc/stream-vertex-cover/dissertation/report/report.md

 ## Abstract

 > The goal of the abstract is to give a complete overview of: the problem you identified, the approach you took/what you produced, your evaluation of it, what it all means.
+>
+> 250-300 words

+With the rise in the size of datasets in the order of magnitudes, there has been greater demand for memory efficient streaming algorithms.
+Many of these algorithms still lie in unimplemented theoretical space.
+This paper aims to build a base on how to go about implementing streaming algorithms and to provide aids in understanding of how these algorithms work.
+We provide as-is implementations from previous work as well as optimised implementations, visualisations, performance profiling against graphs from a number of different domains, and a proof-of-concept streaming platform.
+All together we believe this provides all the tools needed to further development into new graph theoretic parameterized streaming algorithms.

 [TOC]